On Therapy

 Therapy, I feel, is a modern solution to a modern problem.
 My hypothesis is: earlier, we did not know any better about how to deal with our emotions.
 Our monkey brains evolved to react and not respond.
 But as we evolved into the present day, we no longer needed to hunt for food or procreate aggressively to survive.
 Still, our brains were calibrated for these behaviours2.

+Over the last many sessions, have I found therapy helpful?
+Of course.
+Will it work for you?
+Maybe.
 You will only know if it works for you if you give it a try with some intentionality.
 In my opinion, that is when you take the first step, book a session, and pull through the first set of initial sessions.
 While doing so, you share whatever you feel honestly and see where it takes you emotionally.

 Me trying the write this piece (generated using DALL·E 2)